ucd-cws/nitrates-cv/README.md

  Education Program, Projects 11-0301 and 15-0454, California Department of Food and Agriculture and University of California Davis, 333p., http://groundwaternitrate.ucdavis.edu.

+STOTEN Data is from:
+Ransom, K. M., B. T. Nolan, J. A. Traum, C. C. Faunt, A. M. Bell, J. A. M. Gronberg, D. C. Wheeler, C. Z. Rosecrans, B. Jurgens, G. E. Schwarz, K. Belitz, S. M. Eberts, G. Kourakos, and T. Harter.
+2017.
+A hybrid machine learning model to predict and visualize nitrate concentration throughout the Central Valley aquifer, California, USA.
+Science of The Total Environment 601–602:1160–1172.

 # Processing
-For processing, combination and metadata were set with arcpy and arcpy_metadata using scripts available in https://github.com/ucd-cws/nitrates.
+For processing, combination and metadata were set with arcpy and [arcpy_metadata](https://github.com/ucd-cws/arcpy_metadata) using scripts available in https://github.com/ucd-cws/nitrates.
 Where possible, data were translated into cloud-optimized GeoTIFFs for export using GDAL 2.2 via Bash on Ubuntu on Windows 10